BhavyaNayak04/cd-project/README.md

 # My Picky Compiler

-This project implements a compiler for a hypothetical programming code snippet.
-The compiler includes lexical analysis (tokenization), syntax analysis (parsing), and visualization of the parse tree.
+This project implements a compiler for a small hypothetical programming language.
+It performs **lexical analysis**, **syntax analysis**, and visualizes the **parse tree** as a generated image.

-The compiler is designed to process the code:
+The compiler is designed to process this input code:

 ```
 X: integer;